Pheubel/VR-Minor/XR Development/XR Development.md

 #### Miscelanious

 During this sprint I want to improve on the quality of code delivered, this can be through proper documentation, performant code and easy to addapt systems.
 In order to ensure the quality I've let the other developers peer review my code alongside my comments to make sure that they were easy to understand and gave the information needed.

+With the time we had left for the experience we wanted tosee if we could add more content for when the training is complete.

+@import "./DocAssets/offboarding.png"

+I decided to make the minigame and was able to finish it within the deadline we set for ourself.

+### Summary

+During this semester I've learned:
+* How to make a shader using shader graph in Unity.
+* How to use the timeline asset in Unity to create complex cutscenes.
+* How to use FMOD to get more control over audio in my projects.
+* How to make god rays in Unity with particle systems and volumetric lighting.

+I am happy with how the modeling in Blender went, I've managed to create a robot model that I am satisfied with and have gotten compliments about it's design.
+I plan on using Blender in the future for my own projects.

+After having used shader graphs I do enjoy using them.
+They allow me to see what is happening at each step and makes for a great prototyping tool.
+In the future I might look into writing shader scripts so that I can get a better understanding as to how they work on the inside.

+The timeline asset was a good find, we've used it pleant.
+But there is more to learns, as it's possible to make your own kind of tracks, something that I can use to reduce clutter.
+I plan on using it in my future projects as well due to it's versitality and the simple learning curve for those that are not as experienced with Unity.

+Fmod was an interesting tool to learn about, it provided me with a toolset that I've found to be useful in quite some scenarios and will be using it in my own games so that I can get more complex and complete  feel for my games.

+Having learnt about  volumetric lighting I've gotten a better insight about how post processing works, I might encorperate this in future games, as I like the effect.